 Swarmathon 2018

-Former NASA astronaut Eileen Collins, who now is chair of the Astronauts Memorial Foundation, speaks during a tribute honoring U.S. Air Foce Maj.
-Robert Lawrence.
+During an Astronauts Memorial Foundation tribute honoring U.S. Air Foce Maj.
+Robert Lawrence, physicist Herman White, Ph.D., of the Fermi National Accelerator Laboratory, speaks to guests during the ceremony.
 Selected in 1967 for the Manned Orbiting Laboratory Program, Lawrence was the first African-American astronaut.
 He lost his life in a training accident 50 years ago.
 The ceremony took place in the Center for Space Education at the Kennedy Space Center Visitor Complex.

 Major Robert Lawrence Memorial Tribute